-Remember that at other times they had heard Jesus speak of the greatest command to love God, and the second, to love their neighbor.
-As He talks with them that night, Jesus soon repeated His new command, setting the standard for their love for each other.
+Remember there were other times when they had heard Jesus speak of the greatest command to love God, and the second, to love their neighbor.
+As He talked with them that night, Jesus repeated His new command, setting the standard for their love for each other.

 “This is My commandment, that you love one another, just as I have loved you.
 Greater love has no one than this, that one lay down his life for his friends.
 You are My friends if you do what I command you.”

 That same evening He prayed:

 “I do not ask on behalf of these alone, but for those also who believe in Me through their word; that they may all be one; even as You, Father, are in Me and I in You, that they also may be in Us, so that the world may believe that You sent Me.2

 “The glory which You have given Me I have given to them, that they may be one, just as We are one; I in them and You in Me, that they may be perfected in unity, so that the world may know that You sent Me, and loved them, even as You have loved Me.”

 In “The Mark of a Christian” I tell the story of how a kind and loving Christian gave me the fish pendant above.
 I also write about the sad reality of those times when Christian love is as broken and cracked as the ἰχθύς wheel symbol on the left.
 You would think that the last two things Jesus commanded on the night before He died would be taken soberly and seriously by His disciples and obeyed.
 Alas, they are not.